-The applicant must certify that:
+The applicant must have certified that:

 - The inventor or, where there are joint inventors, each joint inventor has not been named as the sole inventor or a joint inventor on any other nonprovisional application,